forrestjgq/lsp/if.md

-truncate  | truncate file as a path to a smaller or larger file select    | monitor multiple fd until IO is ready or timeout pselect   | select multiple fds and waiting signals poll      | poll event based on fds, better usage than select() ppoll     | poll and wait signals
+truncate  | truncate file as a path to a smaller or larger file select    | monitor multiple fd until IO is ready or timeout pselect   | select multiple fds and waiting signals

 ## Standard C FILE IO
 function      | description